Pokémon Go: Criticism and incidents

-Russia also voiced their concerns over the application, with Nikolay Nikiforov, the country's Minister of Communications and Mass Media, suspecting foreign intelligence agencies of using the application to collect information, while some fundamentalist religious groups in the region declare it to be demonic.
+Russia also voiced concerns about the application, with Nikolay Nikiforov, the country's Minister of Communications and Mass Media, suspecting foreign intelligence agencies of using it to collect information.
+Some fundamentalist religious groups in the region declare it to be demonic.
 The Supreme Council of Virtual Space in Iran officially banned the game in August 2016 over security concerns.
 The same month, The Pentagon facility in the U.S. restricted the use of the game on their property, citing security risks by collecting private information.
 In the United Kingdom, 290 police incidents were reported to have occurred in July 2016 in the country due to the game.
-In September 2016, Niantic stopped supporting the CyanogenMod mobile operating system.
+Due to incidents involving players using cheats on rooted Android phones in September 2016, Niantic stopped supporting the CyanogenMod mobile operating system.
 This prevented users playing on CyanogenMod from playing the game from that point forward.

 In India, the Gujarat High Court issued a notice to Niantic on the grounds of "posing danger to public safety".

-The notice was issued on a PIL (Public Interest Litigation) seeking a ban on the game in India.
+The notice was issued in response to a PIL (Public Interest Litigation) seeking a ban on the game in India.
 In addition, a second PIL was filed against the developers of Pokémon Go for hurting religious sentiments by showing images of eggs in places of worship of different religious groups, but the game was not banned.

-Pokémon Go's targeted local advertising has been described by Shoshana Zuboff in The Age of Surveillance Capitalism as an experiment that originated from Google to move targeted advertising from the digital domain (cost per click) into the physical domain (cost per visit) by the use of sponsored locations.
+Pokémon Go's targeted local advertising has been described by Shoshana Zuboff in The Age of Surveillance Capitalism as an experiment that originated from Google to move targeted advertising from the digital domain (cost per click) into the physical domain (cost per visit).
+This is done using sponsored locations.
 "In the end we recognize that the probe was designed to explore the next frontier: the means of behavioral modification.
 The game about the game is, in fact, an experimental facsimile of surveillance capitalism's design for our future."

-Some players of Pokémon Go have been known to vandalize OpenStreetMap, one of the game's map data sources, to manipulate gameplay.
+Some players of Pokémon Go have vandalized OpenStreetMap, one of the game's map data sources, to manipulate gameplay.

+Niantic Spatial spun off from Niantic in May 2025 and used 30 billion image scans made by Pokémon Go players to develop a geospatial artificial intelligence model.
+The company used the data in collaboration with Vantor to develop a positioning system for military drones.